Qualtrics Hero Banner 2024

 What is Google doing to evolve search?

-While Google did decline to respond when MARKETING-INTERACTIVE reached out, the tech company has been working to pivot its search offerings over the years.
+When MARKETING-INTERACTIVE reached out, the tech company said that it has been working to pivot its search offerings over the years.
 According to Google, it said that it is seeing more users using its new AI Overviews

 "With generative AI, Search can do more than you ever imagined.
 So, you can ask whatever’s on your mind or whatever you need to get done — from researching to planning to brainstorming — and Google will take care of the legwork," said Liz Reid, VP, head of Google Search in May this year.